About the Columnists

 David M. Levy is currently professor of economics at George Mason University and Director of the Center for the Study of Public Choice.
 Levy received the Economics Department citation as the outstanding undergraduate at the University of California at Berkeley in 1966 and his Ph.D. in Economics at the University of Chicago in 1979.
 He has published over 50 contributions to professional journals ranging from the Journal of the History of Ideas to Econometric Theory.
 His book, How the Dismal Science Got Its Name: Classical Economics & the Ur-Text of Racial Politics, has been recently published by the University of Michigan Press.
 He currently is a member of the American Statistical Association’s Committee on Professional Ethics.
 His research interests include statistical ethics, the relationship between language and optimization (Economic Ideas of Ordinary People: From Preferences to Trade, Routledge 1992) and the history of economics in which the “dismal science” plays a much-misunderstood role.
 Levy and Sandra Peart are currently working the various attacks on classical economics’ doctrine of human equality.

-Ibsen Martinez was a columnist on Econlib from August 2005-June 2009.
-He is a journalist and award-winning playwright from Caracas, Venezuela.
+Ibsen Martinez is a columnist, journalist, and award-winning playwright from Caracas, Venezuela.
 Since 1995, he has written a weekly column for El Nacional.

 Martinez has written several plays for the theater.
 His “Humboldt and Bonpland, Taxidermists” (1981) earned him a national award in Venezuela.